openplayerjs/openplayerjs/README.md

 ### Adding Closed Captions

-OpenPlayer supports the use of VTT closed captions by adding the `track` tag as indicated in the following snippet; you can also use the `default` attribute in the tag, but as a rule of thumb, all the attributes displayed below in the `track` tag **MUST** be there; otherwise, closed captions won't be displayed:
+OpenPlayerJS supports the use of VTT closed captions by adding the `track` tag as indicated in the following snippet; you can also use the `default` attribute in the tag, but as a rule of thumb, all the attributes displayed below in the `track` tag **MUST** be there; otherwise, closed captions won't be displayed:

 ```html
 <html>